libressl/portable/README.md

 #### Windows - Visual Studio ####

-LibreSSL builds using the CMake target "Visual Studio 12 2013", and may build against older/newer targets as well.
+LibreSSL builds using the CMake target "Visual Studio 12 2013" and newer.
 To generate a Visual Studio project, install CMake, enter the LibreSSL source directory and run:

 ```sh
  mkdir build-vs2013